If I were to describe Indian street food with just one word, it would be “colorful”. It’s an assault on the senses in the best ways possible.

-Enjoyed throughout India, it’s a tasty and crunchy snack that’s known by different names like bhajia, bhaji, pakoda, or bora.
+Enjoyed in countries throughout South Asia like India, Pakistan, Sri Lanka, Nepal, and Bangladesh, it’s a tasty and crunchy snack that goes by different names like bhajia, bhaji, pakoda, or bora.

 Pictured below is kanda bhaji, a regional variant of pakora made with deep-fried onions.
 It’s like the Indian version of an onion ring loaf.
 So good!

 Dosas are thin rice and lentil crepes made from ground and fermented lentil-rice batter.
 It’s become popular throughout the Indian subcontinent but it’s a well-known South Indian dish that’s commonly eaten for breakfast or as a snack.

 To prepare, lentils and rice are soaked for several hours before being ground separately to a fine consistency.
 They’re then seasoned with salt and allowed to ferment overnight.
 When ready, the batter is poured onto a cast-iron pan or skillet and cooked like a crepe till golden brown and crispy.